Meet Our Agents

 I am happy to consider submissions in the following areas:

-Fiction: speculative fiction, historical fiction, upmarket crime and thriller.
+Fiction: historical fiction, upmarket crime and thriller, speculative fiction.

-In fiction, I’m drawn to books which combine compelling storytelling, engaging characters and strong plotting.
-I particularly love novels of ambition and scope, which are full of big-hearted characters and aren’t afraid to entertain.
-Some of my favourites include The Yiddish Policeman’s Union by Michael Chabon, The Song of Achilles by Madeline Miller, the Slow Horses series by Mick Herron, Glorious Exploits by Ferdia Lennon, the Shardlake series by CJ Sansom, and the Jackson Brodie novels by Kate Atkinson.
+In fiction, I’m drawn to books which combine compelling storytelling, engaging characters and strong plotting; novels with literary ambition that don’t sacrifice narrative drive.
+I have a particular soft spot for books with a dark or mischievous comic register, works that are genuinely funny without being lightweight, but my tastes are broad.
+Some of my favourites include The Yiddish Policeman’s Union by Michael Chabon, The Song of Achilles by Madeline Miller, Glorious Exploits by Ferdia Lennon, The Sisters Brothers by Patrick deWitt, the Shardlake series by CJ Sansom, the Slow Horses series by Mick Herron, and the Jackson Brodie novels by Kate Atkinson.

-When I worked at Penguin Random House, I commissioned and published the Wool trilogy by Hugh Howey and Ready Player One by Ernest Cline and I would love to find books that could sit alongside these.
-Stories with a speculative edge, which introduce an element of the unknown into real-world settings, or throw forward into imaginable versions of our future.
+During my time at Penguin Random House I commissioned and published the Wool trilogy by Hugh Howey and Ready Player One by Ernest Cline, and I remain hungry for books that occupy that space; stories with a speculative edge that introduce an element of the unknown into real-world settings or throw forward into imaginable versions of our future.

-I’m especially drawn to great narrative non-fiction which has a deep focus and then expands outwards to explain a whole culture or subculture – books such as Dark Money by Jane Meyer or Caste by Isabel Wilkerson.
-I also love memoir or biography which simultaneously brings to life a time, place and personality, and favourites include The Return by Hisham Matar, Super-Infinite by Katherine Rundell and Open by Andre Agassi.
-And I’m a sucker for a great piece of immersive journalism, of any variety and on any topic, where the writer really embeds themselves in the story they’re reporting.
-Bill Buford’s brilliant books on Italian and French cuisine are particular favourites.
+In non-fiction, I read widely across memoir, current affairs, investigative journalism, biography, sport, business, history, popular science and food writing.
+I’m especially drawn to narrative non-fiction with a deep and specific focus that expands outwards to illuminate a whole culture or subculture – books such as Dark Money by Jane Mayer or Caste by Isabel Wilkerson.
+I love deeply reported, novelistic investigative journalism, such as Bad Blood by John Carreyrou or Say Nothing by Patrick Radden Keefe, and new histories that bring fresh light to well-trodden ground, such as King of Kings by Scott Anderson or Beyond the Wall by Katja Hoyer.
+And I’m always open to first-person questing narratives, on any topic, where the writer fully embeds themselves in the story they’re reporting.
+Bill Buford’s brilliant books on Italian and French cuisine are among my favourites.

-As a publisher and agent, I’ve worked on books by investigative journalists, chefs, war veterans and reporters, carpenters, composers, comedians, heart surgeons, rock stars, car designers, neuroscientists, submariners, shoemakers and street artists, and the great lesson I took from my time working with them is that any subject, person, field, niche or subculture can be made interesting by powerful storytelling, passion and knowledge.
-I’m always on the lookout for people who want to marry their love and expertise of a subject with great writing.
+As a publisher and agent, I’ve worked on books by car designers, carpenters, chefs, heart surgeons, investigative journalists, musicians, neuroscientists, philosophers, publicans, shoemakers, street artists, submariners and war veterans.
+The great lesson I took from my time working with them is that any subject, person, field, niche or subculture can be made extraordinary by powerful storytelling, passion and knowledge – and that the most unlikely material, in the right hands, can become the most compelling book.
+That’s what I’m looking for.